everydaytimmy/reading-notes/RA-4.md

 ## From the Duckett JS book:

 #### Functions
-Function are just like recipies.
+Function are just like recipes.
 You assign them a name and tell them what they should do.

 ``function add(number) {
   return number + number;